MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/update-from-preview.md

 	cscript ospp.vbs /inpkey:yourkey
 	cscript ospp.vbs /act
 ```
 Replace *yourkey* with your MAK client activation key.
-You will need to restart any Office apps to see these changes take effect.
+You will need to restart any Office apps for these changes take effect.